staeke/meteor-imports-webpack-plugin/README.md

 ## Vendor chunks

-If you want to use the commonChunks plugin to create a separate vendor chunk and want to include meteor in it, use `'meteor-imports'`:
+If you want to use the commonChunks plugin to create a separate vendor chunk and include meteor in it, use `'meteor-imports'`:

 ```javascript
 module.exports = {